nuitrcs/vim_workshop/VimTutor.md

 the pattern in a line.
 <p>

-**Example IV:** Replace all instances of "wolf" with "fox" from line 20 to 30 in *animals.txt* using substitute.
+**Example XVII:** Replace all instances of "wolf" with "fox" from line 20 to 30 in *animals.txt* using substitute.
 Save and exit.

 - Open *animals.txt* using vim from the terminal